Cyclical theory: Turchin's long-term cycles

 In addition to the long cycle, this theory includes bursts of sociopolitical strife that are typically half a century apart, a two-generation or "fathers and sons" cycle.
 One generation fights, then the next generation does not want to repeat that experience.
 The following generation, with less memory, then fights again.

 The US also has this cycle, with bursts of sociopolitical violence around 1870, 1920, and 1970, though not 1820, and this theory predicts one in 2020.

-In 2010, Peter Turchin extrapolated conditions in the US and Western Europe, and he predicted an era of social violence in the 2020's.
-By the 2020's, some people considered that prediction to have come true, including he himself.
+In 2010, Peter Turchin extrapolated conditions in the US and Western Europe, and he predicted an era of social violence in the 2020s.
+By the 2020s, some people considered that prediction to have come true, including himself.

 Modelski's long cycles

 George Modelski devised a cyclical theory of world leadership.
 Each cycle is about 100 years' duration and consists of four approximately equal phases:

 1, Global War, which is 'characteristically naval' and results in a new global leader, providing global stability.
 The war is a 'decision process' analogous to a national election.
 The emerging global power typically enjoys a 'good war' with undamaged domestic infrastructure and a booming economy.

 2, World Power, in which the new incumbent power 'prioritises global problems', mobilises a coalition, is decisive and innovative.
 For example, the UK after 1815 acted against the transatlantic slave trade and led the Congress system; the US after 1945 co-founded the UN, the IMF, GATT, and the Bretton Woods system.

 3, Delegitimation.
 The hegemonic power falters and its moral authority is challenged by rival states.

 4, Deconcentration.
 The hegemony's problem-solving capacity declines.
 Rival powers assert new nationalistic policies.
 A 'challenger' arises and a new global war begins.
 For example, today the USA faces challenges from Russia and China.
 Writing in 1987, Modelski forecast that the USSR (sic) would challenge American power from 2030, in a new global war.